-It’s all about farm-to-table at Fiction, with meat, fish, and greens all sourced locally.
+It’s all about farm-to-table at Fiction, with locally sourced meat, fish, and greens.
 I would call the menu modern American with a focus on ingredients.
-There are several interesting sharing options, pizzas, salads with or without proteins and then a selection of classic mains.
+There are several interesting sharing options, pizzas, salads with or without proteins, and a selection of classic mains.

 We had heard that the sharing items were particularly impressive.
 The bacon-wrapped dates were my favourite, stuffed with almonds, rosemary goat’s cheese and a cabernet sauvignon reduction.
 I had avocado fries for the first time, which surprisingly worked and then some very tasty pork tacos.

 Lulu’s is a casual dining craft bar and kitchen on the Columbia River.
 It has a modern, fun feel with a large bar inside and, of course outdoor dining on the river.
 The menu is comprehensive, with a broad range of sharing options, tacos, steaks, burgers, sandwiches and a few classic mains.